 IICS has been authorised to offer the International Baccalaureate Diploma Program (IB DP) since 1996.
 The IB DP is recognised by the world’s leading universities and in many cases strong results will ensure advanced standing in particular subjects.

 All students at Istanbul International Community School in Grades 11 and 12 undertake courses based upon the full International Baccalaureate Diploma program.
 This program provides a standard curriculum and university entry credential for students moving from one country to another.

 Each of the first six groups score a maximum of seven points.
 TOK plus the Extended Essay can give up to 3 bonus points.
 A student requires a minimum of 24 points to gain the IB Diploma and various other conditions apply.

 Theory of Knowledge, the Extended Essay and Community/Action/Service are part of the IB DP core and as such are required for all full IB Diploma candidates.
 Theory of Knowledge is a class but the Extended Essay and Community/Action/Service are not courses.

-Theory of Knowledge– an interdisciplinary requirement that challenges students to question the bases of knowledge.
+Theory of Knowledge– An interdisciplinary requirement that challenges students to question the basis of knowledge.

-Creativity, Action, Service (CAS)– this program complements the academic courses by stressing community involvement, service to others, and the pursuit of life-enhancing individual interests.
+Creativity, Action, Service (CAS)– This program complements the academic courses by stressing community involvement, service to others, and pursuing life-enhancing individual interests.

 In order to pursue the full IB Diploma, students must maintain a satisfactory academic record in Grades 9 and 10.
-While the IB Diploma is a two year program, IICS will accept students into Grade 12 from both IB and non-IB schools depending on course availability and prior credits.
+While the IB Diploma is a two-year program, IICS will accept students into Grade 12 from IB and non-IB schools depending on course availability and prior credits.